EQUAL ACCESS TO MENTAL HEALTH AND ADDICTION

 Join us in creating a consumer-driven movement to demand parity rights and save lives.
 More and more frequently, families are being ripped apart by overdoses and suicides because their health plans failed them.
 Recovery from mental health and substance use disorders is possible with treatment.
 Let’s break down the barriers to care with one powerful voice.
 Share the image and message below to spread the word about Don’t Deny Me and empower others.

-(Note: When you click on Facebook, Twitter, Instagram, or LinkedIn below, a zip file containing the six images featured on the rotating banner at the top of this page will automatically download to your computer.)
+(Note: When you click on Facebook, Twitter, Instagram, or LinkedIn below, a zip file containing the five images featured on the rotating banner at the top of this page will automatically download to your computer.)

 By law, most health plans must cover illnesses of the brain, such as depression or addiction, the same way they cover illnesses of the body, such as diabetes or cancer.
 Speak up about illegal denials of care!
 Learn more at www.DontDenyMe.org #DontDenyMe